Au-be-nau-be was a stout, robust, coarse featured, sullen specimen of his race, and when under the influence of liquor,

 This gave evidence that he possessed filial affection and humane feeling.

-infuriated tiger, sprung upon his father, thrusting his knife into the old chief's side twice or thrice, making fearful wounds, but not causing immediate
+an infuriated tiger, sprung upon his father, thrusting his knife into the old chief's side twice or thrice, making fearful wounds, but not causing

-and have them drawn back again by the end of the string, he would positively recover; but if he failed in the operation, there was no help for him.
+them and have them drawn back again by the end of the string, he would positively recover; but if he failed in the operation, there was no

 Aubbeenaubbee was one of the foremost, most eloquent, intelligent and powerful chiefs of his day among the Pottawattamies.
 At the treaty

 of Tippecanoe in 1832, he was the principal speaker, and when he arose in council, his appearance at once commanded silence and respect.